fhriley/kodi-headless-novnc/README.md

 This image has 2 major advantages over other headless images:

-1. The Kodi GUI is available in a web browser on port 8000, which means you don't need a second "real" Kodi running to configure everything.
+1. The Kodi GUI is available in a web browser on port 8000 or over VNC on port 5900.
+This means you don't need a second "real" Kodi running to configure everything.

 2. This Kodi image does not use any patches to modify the code, which means it can easily